 Well, your life as a personal trainer begins with securing your certification but that’s just the start of it.

 I want to help you set up your career.

-There is much to learn before you take on your first client, and that’s what we will be covering in the next few chapters.
+Before you take on your first client, there is much to learn, which we will cover in the next few chapters.